karomap/laravel-geo/README.md

 ## Add spatial attributes to a Model

-In order to handle dinamically geospatial attributes during CRUD operations, you need to:
+In order to handle dynamically geospatial attributes during CRUD operations, you need to:

 - substitute the Eloquent Model abstract object with a custom Model
 - define which attribute belongs to which geospatial type, defining the `$geometries` attribute (you can find [here](https://github.com/karomap/laravel-geo/blob/master/src/Eloquent/Model.php#L15-L21) the available types)